 Hyperion by Dan Simmons

-In 2732, the Hegemony of Man spans countless planets interconnected by farcaster portals, enabling instant travel.
-However, on the outskirts of this vast network lie the “Outback” planets, isolated and not reachable by portal.
-Among them is Hyperion, a planet housing the enigmatic Time Tombs, structures moving backward in time and guarded by the fearsome Shrike — a mysterious and menacing humanoid figure adorned with razor-sharp blades.
+In the year 2732, the Hegemony of Man controls an extensive network of planets connected by farcaster portals, allowing instant travel.
+However, the isolated “Outback” planets, such as Hyperion, remain unreachable by these portals.
+Hyperion is home to the enigmatic Time Tombs, structures that move backward in time and are guarded by the fearsome Shrike — a terrifying humanoid figure with deadly razor-sharp blades.

 The Hitchhiker’s Guide To The Galaxy by Douglas Adams